spatial-model-editor/spatial-model-editor/docs/reference/cli.rst

 Command Line Interface
 ======================

-A (currently very minimal) Command Line Interface (CLI) is also provided.
+A Command Line Interface (CLI) is also provided for running long simulations.

 Precompiled binaries for linux/macOS/windows can be downloaded from https://github.com/lkeegan/spatial-model-editor/releases